 We integrate microbial physiology, molecular biology, genetics, electrochemistry, genomics, and bioinformatics to unravel the complexities of electron transfer at the core of applications such as water treatment, desalination, and sensing.

 Specialized microbes such as Geobacter sulfurreducens generate energy by transferring electrons to acceptors outside their cell membranes.
 Reduction of minerals can cause mobilization of toxic heavy metals such as arsenic, or precipitation of uranium.
 In microbial communities, Geobacter species can drive the reduction of CO2 to methane by providing electrons to methanogenic archaea.
-In engineered bioelectrochemical systems such as microbial fuel cells, Geobacter species form as the interface between biology and electrochemistry, converting waste into electricity and other valuable chemical compounds.
+In engineered bioelectrochemical systems such as microbial fuel cells, Geobacter species form the interface between biology and electrochemistry, converting waste into electricity and other valuable chemical compounds.

 Our work has shown that at almost every level, Geobacter uses different cytochromes and molecular systems to tune its electron transfer machinery to meet the challenges posed by these different environments and electron acceptors.

-Tn-Seq identified a chemosensory-like gene cluster and two-complement system we termed the ‘electrode sensing network’ (esn) that appears essential for growth using an electrode, but is dispensable for growth using metals.
+For example, Tn-Seq identified a chemosensory-like gene cluster and two-complement system we termed the ‘electrode sensing network’ (esn) that appears essential for growth using an electrode, but is dispensable for growth using metals.
 Out of over 70 MCP and Che homologs encoded in the genome, only these esn family proteins were essential in electrode experiments.
 Deletions of key esn components—a methyl-accepting chemotaxis protein (MCP) (EsnA), a CheW-like scaffolding protein (EsnB), and a CheA-like histidine kinase (EsnC)—severely diminish electrode growth.
+However, deletion of these genes does not affect reduction of metals.

-Our working hypothesis is that the Esn network is central to whether cells will reduce insoluble particles such as Fe(III) oxides, or form conductive biofilms on surfaces.
-This, combined with data showing different conduits, inner membrane cytochromes, and extracellular proteins are involved in electron transfer to metals vs. electrodes, shows how the pathways of electron transfer differ depending on the extracellular condition.
+Combined with data showing different conduits, inner membrane cytochromes, and extracellular proteins are involved in electron transfer to metals vs. electrodes, this suggested that the pathways of electron transfer differ depending on the extracellular condition.

 New cytochrome conduits that move electrons across membranes